 The primary distinction between a charge of causing bodily harm and a charge of aggravated assault is the severity of the injuries.

 The former encompasses any assault that results in bodily harm to another individual.
-Cuts and facial bruising, among other injuries, have been held to be an assault causing bodily harm.
+Cuts, facial bruising and broken bones, among other injuries, have been held to be an assault causing bodily harm.

 Sexual assault causing bodily harm, defined in section 272 of the Code, is a straight indictable offence.
 This means the prosecutor will submit that more severe penalties are warranted during sentencing, including a lengthier jail term.
 This charge is given to anyone who also causes bodily harm to the victim during the course of engaging in sexual assault.

-Aggravated assault is the most serious type of assault and a conviction for same can result in lengthy prison terms
+Aggravated assault is the most serious type of assault and convictions for same will result in lengthy prison terms.

-The Criminal Code defines aggravated assault in section 268 as an assault that involves wounding, disfiguring, or maiming the person filing the complaint or putting her or his life in danger.
+The Criminal Code defines aggravated assault in section 268 as an assault that involves wounding, disfiguring, or maiming a victim or putting his or her life in danger.

 What distinguishes aggravated assault from other types of assault is the severity of the injuries caused by the attack.
 If one party hits another leaving the injured party wounded, disfigured, or maimed, or if the life of the injured party was in danger, the assailant may be charged and convicted of aggravated assault.